-Thus, the objectives of this review article are to demonstrate the potentiality of integrating the HRS, GIS and AI in agriculture; as well as discussing the different applications of using such advanced techniques; and overviewing the challenges and future directions of these technologies.
+Thus, the objectives of this review article are to demonstrate the potentiality of integrating HRS, GIS, and AI in agriculture, discuss the different applications of using such advanced techniques, and overview the challenges and future directions of these technologies.

 Hyperspectral remote sensing (HRS)

-The HRS is a combination of imaging technique and spectroscopic approach is a technique that combines imaging and spectroscopy; which is used in acquiring hyper-bands (narrow continuous spectral bands) which include a lot of information.
-The hyperspectral information can be utilized in providing complete or detailed characterization of several physical as well as chemical characteristics of different features.
+The HRS is a combination of imaging and spectroscopic approaches.
+It is a technique that combines imaging and spectroscopy and is used to acquire hyper-bands (narrow continuous spectral bands) that include a lot of information.
+The hyperspectral information can be utilized to provide complete or detailed characterization of several physical and chemical characteristics of different features.

-There are many applications of the HRS in agriculture such as crop monitoring, crop health management, precision agriculture, crop type identification and mapping; soil parameters mapping; soil fertility evaluation; as well as pest and disease detection.
-These applications are briefly discussed as follow.
-The applications of using the HRS, GIS and AI are illustrated in figure (1).
+The HRS has many applications in agriculture, such as crop monitoring, crop health management, precision agriculture, crop type identification and mapping, soil parameters mapping, soil fertility evaluation, and pest and disease detection.
+These applications are briefly discussed below.
+Figure (1) illustrates the applications of using the HRS, GIS, and AI.

 Crop Monitoring and Health Assessment

-The HRS acquired information can be utilized for monitoring crop health and development; and early detecting the symptoms of pest, diseases, as well as he nutrients deficiency.
-This application could be achieved by collecting, processing, analyzing and modelling the spectral signatures of the healthy and infected plants; in order to prevent the stress factors and reasons and increase the crop yields (Yu et al., 2022).
+The HRS-acquired information can be utilized for monitoring crop health and development and early detection of symptoms of pests, diseases, and nutrients deficiency.
+This application could be achieved by collecting, processing, analyzing, and modelling the spectral signatures of healthy and infected plants in order to prevent stress factors and increase crop yields (Yu et al., 2022).

-Nutrient Deficiencies and Nitrogen level
+Nutrient Deficiencies and Nitrogen Level

-As studied by Fu et al. (2021), the HRS collected data are utilized as a rapid, cheap, non-destructive, and non-laborious technique for evaluating the content of the leaf nitrogen as essential indicator for evaluating crop health.
-By quantifying the nitrogen status, optimize application of the nitrogen fertilizers can be managed in order to decrease the chemicals consumption as well as environmental pollution.
+As studied by Fu et al. (2021), the HRS collected data are utilized as a rapid, cheap, non-destructive, and non-laborious technique for evaluating the content of the leaf nitrogen as an essential indicator for evaluating crop health.
+By quantifying the nitrogen status, optimizing the application of nitrogen fertilizers can be managed in order to decrease chemical consumption as well as environmental pollution.

 Water Stress Detection

-The water either in soil or in a plant has a very specific and distinguished spectral characteristics.
-Water spectral bands have a very strong vibrations in the wavelengths of 1400, 1900, and 2200 nm; where the water quantity can be estimated using the suitable ML model.
+The water, either in soil or in a plant, has a very specific and distinguished spectral characteristic.
+Water spectral bands have a very strong vibration in the wavelengths of 1400, 1900, and 2200 nm, where the water quantity can be estimated using the suitable ML model.
 This spectral behavior can be visual interpreted using the hyperspectral curve of the soil or plant spectral signature (Li et al., 2022).

 Disease and Pest Detection

-The HRS using the imaging technique such as unmanned arial vehicle (UAV) or areophane which combined with a hyperspectral camera (sensor) can capture detailed information of the healthy and infected plants (Terentev et al., 2022).
+The HRS using imaging technique such as unmanned aerial vehicle (UAV) or areophane which combined with a hyperspectral camera (sensor) can capture detailed information of healthy and infected plants (Terentev et al., 2022).
 Hyperspectral peak shifts are correlated with diseases or colorimetric symptoms caused by insects or other pests.
-By using these hyperspectral images, the early detection can be delivered to the farmers to take a suitable action with the required quantity of pesticides’ application.
+By using these hyperspectral images, early detection can be delivered to the farmers to take suitable action with the required quantity of pesticides application.
 Mapping the healthy and infected plants in different geographical scales is crucial for better crop monitoring and management (Roy et al., 2023).

 Precision Agriculture (PA)